-Radioiodines are an Internal Hazard
+Radioiodines are an Internal Hazard.

-If you are standing in a room that has radioiodine in the air, the dose you will receive from direct beta and gamma radiation striking your body is about 100 times less than the dose commitment to the thyroid that you will receive as a result of inhaling the radioiodines and absorbing them in your body.
+Assume that you are working in a room that has radioiodine in the air.
+The dose you will receive from direct beta and gamma radiation striking your body is about 100 times less than the dose commitment to the thyroid that you will receive as a result of inhaling the radioiodines and absorbing them in your body.
 We therefore consider radioiodines to be an internal hazard.
 If we control the internal hazard, the dose from external exposure will be negligible.